-30.1 Human Resources (HR) will monitor the application of the policy and procedure through feedback from staff and managers.
-HR will use the information to monitor the implementation of the policy and management of cases.
+The HR SLT is responsible for monitoring compliance with this policy.
+Human Resources (HR) will monitor the application of the policy and procedure through feedback from staff and managers.
 Feedback, legislature and changes to terms and conditions will be used to inform and improve policies, as well as provide recommendations for improving working practices.
 HR will provide relevant reports, based on this data, as required.